masa8224/MeguHome/README.md

 # MeguHome
 It's just home automation system

-but with Megumi sound!
+but with Megumi voice!

 # Hardware Requirements
 Raspberry Pi 3

-Microphone
+Microphone or Webcam with built-in Microphone

-USB Sound Card
+USB Sound Card (for stand-alone Microphone)

-Some push button
+Some push button (to use "push to talk" mode (not in code yet))

 LEDs